Skip to main content

 The Elizabeth O'Neill Journalism Award commemorates the distinguished career of Elizabeth O'Neill OAM who died in service of the Department of Foreign Affairs and Trade in Indonesia on 7 March 2007.
 The award builds on her tireless work to foster mutual understanding of Australia and Indonesia through accurate and informed media coverage.

-The Elizabeth O'Neill Journalism Award is awarded to one journalist from Indonesia and one from Australia each year.
+The Elizabeth O'Neill Journalism Award is awarded to one journalist from Indonesia and one journalist from Australia each year.
 The award is open to high-achieving journalists from print, radio, television and online media organisations at any stage of their career.

 Program